omarkawach/foss-gis-web-components/README.md

 - How to handle styling (e.g., [adoptedStyleSheets](https://developer.mozilla.org/en-US/docs/Web/API/Document/adoptedStyleSheets), juggle light DOM / shadow DOM, etc.)
 - What dependencies to externalize
 - Asset management (if the component package requires assets)
+- How to bundle components together if necessary
 - How to support lazy loading web components.
-Lazy loading prevents tree shaking and increases an app's bundle size.
+Lazy loading prevents tree shaking and increases an app's bundle size
+- Maintenance

+### Why Lit?

+Lit is a lightweight, un-opinionated, and customizable development system for writing web components.
+Since Lit doesn't have its own compiler, we use Vite for our development server and build tool.
+In comparison, Stencil has its own compiler but may not be flexible enough to adapt to the requirements of GIS web mapping libraries who want to be "enterprise-ready".
+Another comparison is that Stencil supports JSX, but Lit does not.
+FAST is also lightweight and doesn't include its own built-in compiler.
+Technically, you could write [web components with frameworks such as Vue](https://vuejs.org/guide/extras/web-components.html#building-custom-elements-with-vue), but then your component library might be less portable and become tightly coupled to that framework.